JZambrana1612/Homelab-Network-Infrastructure/README.md

 ### Current Limiting Factors
 - **Single NIC** on the OptiPlex → cannot dedicate interfaces for WAN and LAN simultaneously in OPNsense.
 - **Router (BE6500)** → no VLAN-to-SSID tagging support.
 - **No dedicated firewall appliance** → prevents full VLAN segmentation and inter-VLAN routing at this stage.
+- These limitations also impact our VPN segmentation, since remote clients currently land on the flat LAN instead of isolated VLANs.

 ### Next Planned Hardware Steps
 - Acquire a **dedicated firewall appliance** (pfSense/OPNsense capable, multi-NIC).